NAGARHOLE NATIONAL PARK | WILDLIFE SAFARI & TRAVEL GUIDE TO NAGARHOLE

-Best Time to Visit Nagarhole National Park: November to May
+Best Time to Visit Nagarhole National Park: March to June

-Peak Season: April to May
+Peak Season: October & December to January & May to June

-At a distance of 10 km from Kutta, 20 km from Iruppu Falls, 62 km from Kalpetta, 88 km from Mysore, 88 km from Madikeri and 218 km from Bangalore, Nagarhole National Park is one of the best wildlife sanctuaries in South India.
+At a distance of 10 km from Kutta, 20 km from Iruppu Falls, 62 km from Kalpetta, 88 km from Mysore, 88 km from Madikeri, and 218 km from Bangalore, Nagarhole National Park is one of the best wildlife sanctuaries in India and among the must include places in Karnataka Tour Packages.
 Also known as Rajiv Gandhi National Park, it is spread across Mysore and Kodagu districts in Karnataka.

 Park Timings: 6 AM - 6 PM

-Safari Timings: 6 AM - 8 AM and 3 PM - 5 PM
+Safari Timings: 6 AM - 9 AM and 3 PM - 6 PM